What to Look for When Buying Used Miniature Machine Tools

-When buying used machine tools, your selection should be based on its intended use.
+When buying used machine tools, your selection should be based on their intended use.
 Many collectors find the old Unimat machines to be a fun investment.
-Used tools from the 60’s and 70’s sometimes sell for several times their original cost, but you should keep in mind that if you actually intend to cut metal with your tools, the most important factor to look for is rigidity.
+Used tools from the ’60s and ’70s sometimes sell for several times their original cost, but you should keep in mind that the most important factor to look for is rigidity if you intend to cut metal with your tools.
 The two-rod bed design of the original Unimat lathe was its weakest point.
-It was quite flexible, and the accuracy of the work that can be done on it was and is limited as a result.
+It was quite flexible, and the accuracy of the work that can be done on it is limited.
 In its time, it was the first to bring machine tools into the size and price range of the home shop machinist.
 However, if you intend to machine accurate metal parts on the tool you buy, a used Sherline tool will do a better job for you.
-In addition, parts are still being manufactured for Sherline tools, factory service and support is available and almost all new accessories will fit even the early machines made in the USA.
+In addition, parts are still being manufactured for Sherline tools.
+Factory service and support are available.
+Almost all new accessories will fit even the early machines made in the USA.

-Well made small machine tools are generally regarded as treasured items.
+Well-made small machine tools are generally regarded as treasured items.
 They are usually kept in good shape and either passed on to relatives or sold to other machinists when there is no longer a need for them.
 Below is a guide on the various changes that have taken place over the years on Sherline tools to help you put a date to either your machine or one you are thinking of buying or recommending to a friend.
 A quality machine tool—even one many years old—will still be able to do accurate work if it has been well taken care of.
-However, keep in mind that many improvements have been made over the years regarding motor power, features and size.
-These all come into play when deciding on how much to pay for an older machine vs. buying a new machine.
+However, consider that many improvements have been made over the years regarding motor power, features, and size.
+These all come into play when deciding how much to pay for an older machine vs. buying a new machine.

 Sherline Machines with other Brand Name Labels

-Sherline machines have been sold under special label agreements with a number of companies through the years.
+Sherline machines have been sold under special label agreements with several companies over the years.
 When the Sherline name was relatively new, several large, well-established tool companies chose to sell Sherline tools under their own name to instill customer confidence in the quality.
-The tools are identical to the Sherline tools made at the same time except for the label.
+The tools are identical to the Sherline tools made at the same time, except for the label.
 Some of them can still be found on the used market from time to time.
 Sherline machines have been labeled as Craftsman (Sears), Brookstone, Jensen, NATCAM (National Camera Co.), and Uni-Turn (Europe).
-They are also marketed by several CNC suppliers under company names that include Denford, D&M, LabVolt, Paxton-Patterson and Light Machines (Spectralight).
+Several CNC suppliers also market them under company names, including Denford, D&M, LabVolt, Paxton-Patterson, and Light Machines (Spectralight).

 Prior to 1972—Sherline Model 1000/1100 lathe made in Australia by Ron Sher Pty.
-Ltd. Metallic blue finish, brass bed and brass crosslide table, 180 watt motor with speed control mounted atop motor, 2-range pulley system.
+Ltd. Metallic blue finish, brass bed, brass crosslide table, a 180-watt motor with speed control mounted atop motor, 2-range pulley system.
 This machine was designed using unmachined extruded aluminum and brass sections to keep costs low while still making it more rigid than the Unimat it was designed to compete with.
-Some parts from today’s more modern Sherline lathes can be retrofitted to this original import, but Sherline cannot be responsible for full support of machines manufactured by the original Australian company.
+Some parts from today’s more modern Sherline lathes can be retrofitted to this original import.
+Still, Sherline cannot be responsible for the full support of machines manufactured by the original Australian company.

-The instruction manual from Australia shows the original Model 1000 lathe with brass bed, 4″ brass crosslide and small 180-watt motor.
+The instruction manual from Australia shows the original Model 1000 lathe with a brass bed, 4″ brass crosslide, and a small 180-watt motor.
 The finish was originally a metallic blue color.
 Click on the image to view a PDF file of the original manual.
 The last two pages include an exploded view and parts listing.

-1972-73—Sherline Model 1000 lathe, Manufactured in Australia, imported to USA.
-Black finish, brass bed and crosslide table.
-(Only about 100 sold in initial purchase at trade shows under the Sherline name.)
+1972-73—Sherline Model 1000 lathe, Manufactured in Australia, imported to the USA.
+Black finish, brass bed, and crosslide table.
+(Only about 100 sold in initial purchases at trade shows under the Sherline name.)

 Early imported lathe with brass bed and crosslide.
-Note speed control housing mounted directly to top of small motor.
-Motor is located to right of pulley.
+Note speed control housing mounted directly to the top of a small motor.
+The motor is located to the right of the pulley.

-1974—Manufacturing begins in USA.
-Black anodized finish on machined extruded aluminum parts, black painted cast base, brass bed, crosslide table changed from brass to aluminum extrusion, Lathe model designation changes from 1000/1100 to 4000/4100.
+1974—Manufacturing begins in the USA.
+The black anodized finish on machined extruded aluminum parts, black painted cast base, brass bed, and crosslide table changed from brass to aluminum extrusion, Lathe model designation changes from 1000/1100 to 4000/4100.
 Black Dayton 1/5 HP AC/DC motor with separate speed control.
-The larger motor was relocated to face the opposite direction so that it would be out of the way.
+The larger motor was relocated to face the opposite direction to be out of the way.
 Accuracy improved by about 200%.

 An early Model 4000 lathe still has the brass bed and silver handwheels with fixed aluminum handles.
 Note also the long, narrow speed control housing that accompanies the AC/DC motor.
 It is mounted separately from the motor on a metal belt guard.
 Note also there is no cutout in the base of the tailstock.